nervosnetwork/mercury/README.md

 <img src="https://user-images.githubusercontent.com/32355308/141873786-5ac316b8-c2cc-461b-b8f6-025d025037ba.png" width="450" height="380" alt="Mercury 架构"/>

 So far, Mercury has implemented a series of practical interfaces for wallet and exchange applications.
-And more features are in development.
+More features are in development.

 ## Long-term Support(LTS)

 The v0.2 release has been designated as the LTS release.
-We suggest all the user to use the 0.2 version.
+We suggest using the 0.2 version.
 The migration instructions for upgrading from other versions to the latest version are [here](docs/migration.md).

 ## Usage